-Lauterbrunnen is in the middle of Swiss Alps right in the Jungfrau Region and very close to one more very popular location: Interlaken; and very close to another amazing Swiss village: Grindelwald.
+Lauterbrunnen sits in the middle of the Swiss Alps right in the Jungfrau Region and very close to one more very popular location Interlaken and Grindelwald.

-As Lauterbrunnen is right in the middle of the Swiss Alps, there are quite a lot of trail all around it; many places to visit; many mountain peaks to see.
+As Lauterbrunnen is right in the middle of the Swiss Alps, there is quite a lot of hiking trails around it; many places to visit; many mountain peaks to see.

-I would like to tell you about my best hikes in Lauterbrunnen.
+I would like to tell you about my favorite Lauterbrunnen hikes.
 So even if you spend more than one day in Lauterbrunnen, you will definitely have what to do 🙂

 Mürren is a very nice location right on the cliff right above Lauterbrunnen.
 It’s a very nice small Swiss village with a ski resort.

-The hike in the beginning is very steep, especially first 2-3 kilometers.
-After around 1 kilometer you will see an old building (it is or was probably for keeping hay) with a bench, so you can rest right there a bit as hike is really hard.
+The hike, in the beginning, is very steep, especially the first 2-3 kilometers.
+After around 1 kilometer you will see an old building (it is or was probably for keeping hay) with a bench, so you can rest right there a bit as the hike is really hard.

 As you can see from the picture above, the whole hike is just 6.5 kilometers (depending on where you start in Lauterbrunnen), but it takes almost 3 hours and you are going to gain more than 850 meters in elevation.

-After 4 kilometers of hike, you will get into a flat path which goes almost with no elevation change, so the last couple of kilometers will be just an easy walk and if the trees don’t cover it too much, the view is very nice to the mountains up there.
-There’s white peaks all year round.
+After 4 kilometers of the hike, you will get into a flat path that goes almost with no elevation change, so the last couple of kilometers will be just an easy walk and if the trees don’t cover it too much, the view is very nice to the mountains up there.
+There are white peaks all year round.

-In summer time in Mürren there’s not very much places open, so I would take my own food and water.
+In summertime in Mürren, there are not very many places open, so I would take my own food and water.

-If you feel tired in the end of the hike, you can take a cable car to Stechelberg and then a bus to Lauterbrunnen.
+If you feel tired at the end of the hike, you can take a cable car to Stechelberg and then a bus to Lauterbrunnen.

 Kleine Scheidegg is one of the most popular places around Lauterbrunnen and it’s very easily reachable from Grindelwald.
 You can check out my hike: from Grindelwald to Kleine Scheidegg.